reahl/reahl/reahl-doc/doc/tutorial/connectingviews.rst

 The example below shows the application designed above with its two :class:`~reahl.web.fw.View`\ s , and a :class:`~reahl.web.ui.Menu` which is created from :class:`~reahl.web.fw.Bookmark`\ s.
 Note how the
 :class:`~reahl.web.fw.Bookmark`\ s are obtained: using the :class:`~reahl.web.fw.View` and the :class:`~reahl.web.fw.UserInterface` of which the
 :class:`~reahl.web.fw.View` forms part.
+(Layout, such as the use of :class:`~reahl.web.ui.HorizontalLayout` :doc:`is discussed in the next section<styling>`.)

 The :class:`~reahl.web.ui.Menu` should be on every page.
 We accomplish this by creating AddressBookPage, and letting the page for each :class:`~reahl.web.fw.View` inherit from AddressBookPage.
-An AddressBookPage is literally just a :class:`~reahl.web.ui.TwoColumnPage`, with an :class:`~reahl.web.ui.HMenu` (a horisontal menu) added to its `.header`.
+An AddressBookPage is literally just a :class:`~reahl.web.ui.HTML5Page`, with a :class:`~reahl.web.ui.Menu` added to its `.body`.
 The :class:`~reahl.web.ui.Menu` uses the textual description for each :class:`~reahl.web.fw.View` as obtained from the :class:`~reahl.web.fw.Bookmark`\ s from which it is constructed.
 Such a description defaults to being the title of the :class:`~reahl.web.fw.View`.

-In order to be able to create the :class:`~reahl.web.ui.HMenu`, AddressBookPage and its subclasses need a :class:`~reahl.web.fw.Bookmark` for every :class:`~reahl.web.fw.View` in the application.
+In order to be able to create the :class:`~reahl.web.ui.Menu`, AddressBookPage and its subclasses need a :class:`~reahl.web.fw.Bookmark` for every :class:`~reahl.web.fw.View` in the application.
 This leaves us with a bit of a chicken-and-egg problem: We usually set the page for a particular :class:`~reahl.web.fw.View` when it is defined.
 However, each page needs all the bookmarks to all :class:`~reahl.web.fw.View`\ s.
 To get around